-- (1) Automobile service station - a.
-Site improvements such as buildings or structures (permanent or temporary) shall be separated from any residential district by at least 50 feet.
-Parking areas shall be separated from any residential district by at least 15 feet. - b.
+- b.
 The total site area shall not be less than 12,000 square feet. - c.
 Pump islands shall be set back not less than 25 feet from any street right-of-way line, not less than 40 feet from any non-street line, and not less than 75 feet from any residential district boundary. - d.
-Hydraulic hoists, pits and all lubrication, greasing, washing, repair and diagnostic equipment shall be used and enclosed within a building. - e.
-Interior curbs of not less than six inches in height shall be constructed to separate driving surfaces from sidewalks, landscaped areas and street rights-of-way. - f.
+Interior curbs of not less than six inches in height shall be constructed to separate driving surfaces from sidewalks, landscaped areas and street rights-of-way. - e.
 No automobile service station on a site contiguous to any residential district shall be operated between the hours of 10:00 p.m. and 7:00 a.m. of the following day. - (2) Automobile and motor vehicle service and repair facilities - a.
 All materials, merchandise and equipment, other than motor vehicle fuels, shall be stored within an enclosed building. - b.
 Vehicles that are actively being serviced or repaired may be temporarily stored on site.
 Vehicles must be screened from residentially zoned properties and public rights of way as required in Section [screening standards ref] - (3) Light vehicle washing establishment - a.
-Light vehicle washing establishments shall be subject to the same limitations and conditions as automobile fuel stations as set out in subsections (d)(1)a. through f. of this section.
+Light vehicle washing establishments shall be subject to the same limitations and conditions as automobile fuel stations as set out in subsections (d)(1)a. through f. of this section. - b.

-- b.
 Sufficient off-street area to provide space for not less than ten automobiles waiting to be washed or three waiting spaces per washing stall, whichever is greater, shall be provided.
 A space 20 feet by nine feet shall be deemed adequate for each such required space. - c.
-All washwater disposal facilities, including sludge and grit removal and disposal equipment, shall be subject to the approval of the village engineer, and shall conform with all village ordinances regarding sewage and health, and shall be designed so as not to detrimentally affect the village water or sewer system.

-(e) Commercial Uses

-(1) Adult or child care facility.
+All washwater disposal facilities, including sludge and grit removal and disposal equipment, shall be subject to the approval of the village engineer, and shall conform with all village ordinances regarding sewage and health, and shall be designed so as not to detrimentally affect the village water or sewer system. - (e) Commercial Uses - (1) Adult or child care facility. - a.
 A minimum of 35 square feet per child shall be provided within a child care facility for indoor activity and at least 50 square feet of fenced-in outdoor play space per child shall be provided on site.
 Fenced-in outdoor play space shall not include driveways, parking areas or land unsuited for children's play space by virtue of the usage or natural features.
-A state license shall be obtained prior to commencement of operation of an adult or child care facility.

-(2) Retail, general
+A state license shall be obtained prior to commencement of operation of an adult or child care facility. - (2) Retail, general